Identifying Rising Stars: Six Tips for Training Up New Leaders

 taught, but it's not easy to find people who naturally want to coach and mentor others.

-Therefore, keep an eye out for these people, and put them on your leadership development priority list.
+Therefore, keep an eye out for these people, and put them on your leadership and management

 Who is Willing to Learn?